-- Proof of identity, such as a driver’s license or state ID
+- Proof of identities, such as a driver’s license or state ID.

 If you are a student, a senior or a person who has a disability, you will need to submit documents that prove your circumstances.
 As a student, you must have documents that prove you are between 18 and 49 years of age, enrolled in a qualifying program and working a minimum of 20 hours per week.
 If you are elderly or have a disability, you must submit records of your out-of-pocket medical expenses.

 If you want to sign up for food stamps, make sure that the information you submit is as accurate as possible.
 Otherwise, you may incur penalties for providing false information and your application may be withdrawn.

 Applying for Illinois Food Stamps Online

 To apply for food stamps online in IL, visit the application for benefits eligibility (ABE) web portal.
 This portal allows you to apply for various forms of assistance and can be accessed 24 hours a day, seven days a week.
 If you do not have an account, you will be prompted to register by creating a username and password.

 The IDHS states that the food stamp application online usually takes between 30 and 45 minutes to be completed.
 Generally, your session will time out if the site remains inactive for 30 minutes.
 Therefore, it is important to save your work as you go along.
 If you cannot complete the application in one sitting, you may click the “save & exit” button and finish it at a later time.

 Keep in mind that you must still complete an interview with a caseworker after applying online.
 For more information on applying for SNAP, download our free guide.